zegelin/cassandra-exporter/README.md

 These labels allow aggregation of metrics at the cluster, data center and rack levels.

-While these labels could be defined in the prometheus scrape config, the authors feel that having these labels be automatically applied simplifies things, especially when Prometheus is monitoring multiple clusters across numerous DCs and racks.
+While these labels could be defined in the prometheus scrape config, we feel that having these labels be automatically applied simplifies things, especially when Prometheus is monitoring multiple clusters across numerous DCs and racks.

-### JMX Standalone (Experimental)

-While it is preferable to run *cassandra-exporter* as a Java agent for performance, it can instead be run as an external application if required.

-Download the [latest release](https://github.com/zegelin/cassandra-exporter/releases/latest) and copy `cassandra-exporter-standalone-<version>.jar` to a directory of your choosing and start it via `java -jar cassandra-exporter-standalone-<version>.jar`

-In this mode metrics will be queried via JMX which will incur a performance overhead.

-The set of metrics available should be identical.
-Currently some additional metadata labels, such as the table type (table, index, view, etc) attached to the `cassandra_table_*` metrics, are not available.

-The standalone mode was originally designed to assist with benchmarking and development of the exporter.
-Currently the JMX RMI service URL and HTTP endpoint values are hard-coded.
-The application will need to be recompiled if these parameters need to be changed.

-Future areas of development

 ## Exported Metrics

 See the [Exported Metrics](https://github.com/zegelin/cassandra-exporter/wiki/Exported-Metrics) wiki page for a list.

-We suggest viewing the metrics endpoint (e.g., <http://localhost:9998/metrics>) in a browser to get an understanding of what metrics are exported by your Cassandra node.
+We suggest viewing the metrics endpoint (e.g., <http://localhost:9500/metrics>) in a browser to get an understanding of what metrics are exported by your Cassandra node.

 ## Unstable, Missing & Future Features

 See the [project issue tracker](https://github.com/zegelin/cassandra-exporter/issues) for a complete list.

-- Configuration parameters

-    Currently only the listen address & port can be configured.

-    Allow configuration of:

-    - listen address and port
-    - exported metrics (aka, blacklist certain metrics)
+- Embedded HTML metrics viewer

-    - enable/disable global labels
-    - exclude help from JSON
+    Early versions supported outputting metrics as a HTML document for easier viewing in a browser.

+    The format writer was complicated and we didn't want to add dependencies on a templating library (e.g. Freemarker) to make it simpler.
+    Instead the JSON format writer has been improved and optimized with the intent that the data could be consumed by simple static Javascript webapp.

 - JVM metrics